Academic Catalog

 Abshier, Aylward, Caires, Ivers, Jordan, Kelley, Kerns-Campbell, Larsen, Weber

-The Exercise Science and Wellness, Health Education, and Nutrition Department provides a comprehensive, evidence-based approach to optimizing health and preventing chronic disease through diet, physical activity and health-promoting behavior.
+The Exercise Science, Nutrition and Health Department provides a comprehensive, evidence-based approach to optimizing health and preventing chronic disease through diet, physical activity and health-promoting behavior.
 The department offers a multidisciplinary curriculum centered on the concept that movement skills, intellectual development, physical fitness, healthful living, and dietary practices are elements of life that must be taught and reinforced.

 Courses in Exercise Science explore how physical activity impacts skill acquisition, disease prevention, fitness, and sport.
 These courses emphasize knowledge, skills, and practice techniques that enable students to improve their physical fitness through sequential progressions in the learning process.